-The Board of Directors of the Company has fixed the close of business on August 25, 2021 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponements.
+The Board of Directors has fixed the close of business on October 24, 2023 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponements thereof.
 It is important that your shares be represented at the Annual Meeting regardless of the size of your holdings.
-Whether or not you plan to attend the Annual Meeting, please provide your proxy by following the instructions described below in the Proxy Statement.
+Whether or not you plan to attend the Annual Meeting, please provide your proxy by following the instructions described in the accompanying proxy statement.